-Machine Pitch 9 inch Level 5 baseball - 12.
-HELMETS: All batters, on deck batters and runners must wear helmets at all times. - 13.
+- 13. HELMETS: All batters, on deck batters and runners must wear helmets at all times. - 14.
 BATTING: All players present shall bat, whether playing the field or not. - a.
 Batters will bat through their team's complete line-up only once per inning, or until the batters are retired by the allotted three outs. - b.
 If three outs have not been obtained by the time of the last batter's plate appearance, the offensive team must declare the last batter to the opposing team.
 There are no walks allowed on the last batter.
 Last batter will assume two outs, if there is no force out then a play can be made by touching home plate, thus ending the inning. - c.
 The batter will be allowed three (3) swing strikes or six (6) pitches to put the ball in play.
 The batter will be allowed extra pitches if the last pitch is fouled out of play.
 (Not putting the ball in play is a strikeout -batter will be out).
 The umpire may declare a "no pitch" if the machine fails to deliver a hittable pitch.
 If a pitch hits a batter, he will not be awarded first base; the pitch is not considered hittable.
-There are no walks.
+There are no walks or bunts. - d.
+The machine distance determined by staff will at least be 40 feet from home plate and the pitcher will stand outside the circle (10 foot diameter) surrounding the machine. - e.
+The 10 foot diameter will be called the "free hit zone."
+Any batted ball that comes to rest in this area or hits the machine operator is a single base hit and the ball is ruled dead.